2003 and 2004

 album and so I thought it would be ideal.[5]"

-(I Cast A Lonesome Shadow - with friendly permission of © Sabine Perigault)
+(I Cast a Lonesome Shadow - with friendly permission of © Sabine Perigault)

 Dave released the single Dirty Sticky Floors /

-Stand Up / Maybe on May 26th, followed by the album
+Stand Up / Maybe on 26 May, followed by the album

-Paper Monsters on June 02nd.
+Paper Monsters on 2 June.

 the last band album, that it was something I had to do, and that it wouldn't